marcpope/zabbix-multisslperhost/README.md

 # zabbix-multisslperhost
 Monitor Multiple SSL Certificates Per Host with Zabbix (Tested with Zabbix 6.4)

-If you run a webserver with multiple websites with SSL, the default SSL monitor doesn't really let you monitor SSL expiration of more than one site per host.
-I was frustrated with solutions I was finding online so I made my own simpler solution.
-This has been designed with the zabbix-agent2.
+If you run a webserver with multiple websites with SSL, the default SSL monitor doesn't monitor SSL expiration of more than one site per host.
+Note: This has been only been tested with the zabbix-agent2 and Zabbix 6.4.
+If you test with other versions, please let me know.

+## On Zabbix Endpoint (where agent2 is running)
-First on your agent machine, put ssl.sh in /var/lib/zabbix This will scan your /etc/httpd/conf.d/ directory and look for <ServerName xyz.com:443> websites and return a list.
+On your agent machine, put ssl.sh in /var/lib/zabbix This will scan your /etc/httpd/conf.d/ directory and look for <ServerName xyz.com:443> websites and return a list.
 You may need to modify the location to suit your environment.
 ```
 curl -Os https://raw.githubusercontent.com/marcpope/zabbix-multisslperhost/main/ssl.sh > /var/lib/zabbix/ssl.sh
 chmod +x /var/lib/zabbix/ssl.sh